Steve Ashley >

 Fire and Wine

-Fire and Wine, the first song on Steve Ashley's first album, Stroll On, is also one of his best known ones.
+Fire and Wine, the first song on Steve Ashley’s first album, Stroll On, is also one of his best known ones.
 Anne Briggs recorded it three years earlier than Steve Ashley on her 1971 album The Time Has Come.
-She commented in her sleeve notes:
+She noted:

 Written by a good friend of mine.
 One of the few contemporary songs that’s captured some of the essence of a good traditional song.
 It conjures up an image in my mind of sitting round a roaring fire on a winter’s day with good friends and an unlimited supply of what everyone wants, and reflecting on what’s happening outside.